-You have no doubt seen the red lanterns sprouting like small mushrooms all over Paris to celebrate the Chinese New Year .
-This year again, covid obliges, no parade.
-Phew: all the pretexts are good for having a good meal and partying under the guise of wishes for happiness and prosperity, to announce the passage to the year of the water tiger.
+You have no doubt seen the red lanterns sprouting like small mushrooms all over Paris to celebrate the Chinese New Year and announce the transition to the Year of the Water Rabbit .
+What if we had a good meal under the guise of wishes for happiness and prosperity?
 On a street food market , in karaoke mode , in the middle of a lion dance or in front of a royal feast: a short list of proposals that will change your mind.

 In a fancy bar